gordonsay/Context-Carry/README.md

 This extension is not affiliated with OpenAI, Anthropic, Google, or xAI.
 All product names, logos, and brands are property of their respective owners.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and updates.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or support, please open an issue on the [GitHub repository](https://github.com/gordonsay/Context-Carry).

+## Note

+Due to browser security restrictions, file attachments (PDF/Images) cannot be transferred automatically.